-From the age of 4, I lived in mikrorayons.
+From the age of 4 till 24, I lived in mikrorayons.
 My family changed at least 3 of them.
 There was no need to learn new streets, they all were the same.

 Later, human activity started to diversify.
 Economical necessity was a driving force for this.
 Since 1991 most of the factories and plants got shut down.
-The country was slowly moving towards the market economy.
-Kiosks started to pop-up here and there, ground floor apartments opened their doors as pharmacies, bridal shops etc..
+The country was slowly moving toward a market economy.
+Kiosks started to pop up here and there, first floor apartments opened their doors as pharmacies, bridal shops, etc..
 The Informal city started to blossom inside the Super-formal mikrorayon.
 What can be next?

 - A necessity to document «new» economy and therefore spaces and routes developed by people.
 This approach could bring the next layer of infrastructure so necessary for this area, as well as create new zones, despite «sleeping», one could identify, a market, a public space, a sports area and hopefully, some up-coming mixed-use.